factom-protocol/FIS/FIS/DID.md

 URI: `did:factom:{chain-id}`

 The purpose of the nonce is to make the chain ID for the new DID unique.
-It is up to the implementor to assure this.
+It is up to the implementer to assure this.
 The SHA256 hash of the Content field might be a nice suitable default.

 The JSON-LD context is the default context for DIDs [2].
 Future versions of the